 In some cases, gamifying the process can be successful in encouraging developers to more quickly burn down errors and/or reduce technical debt.
 The saying that you can take a horse to water, but you can’t make them drink is true also for developers.
 Gamification of this process is beneficial for the overall code quality of the application(s), and also challenges developers to continually improve their personal abilities.

-4. Verify Build Reliability Between Each Development Phase
+4. Validation and Verification Between Each Development Phase

 Agile methodologies, as previously mentioned, enable us to move faster and CI/CD frameworks work to support that from a practical standpoint.
 To avoid customer-impacting issues, quality gates are defined and enabled across the SDLC to prevent unverified code from passing to the next stage of development or to production.